-The Security Department's responsibility is to perform security duties on campus by reducing the potential for vandalism, fire, theft and damage due to natural causes or equipment failure.
-Security performs additional services such as escorting campus community members to and from buildings and parking lots.
+Public Safety's primary responsibility is to perform various security duties on campus by reducing the potential for theft, vandalism and mischief.
+Public Safety's responsibility is to also perform various safety duties on campus by reducing the potential for fire or damage due to natural causes or equipment failure.
+Public Safety performs additional services such as escorting campus community members to and from buildings and parking lots.

-A Security officer is positioned at the Main Gate Entrance 24-hours a day, 7-days a week, providing information, site maps/brochures and documentation of pre-approved visitations.
+A Public Safety officer is positioned at the Main Gate Entrance 24-hours a day, 7-days a week, providing information, site maps/brochures and documentation of pre-approved visitations.
 In addition, the campus is closed to uninvited visitors from 10 p.m. to 8 a.m.

-Security staff covers all areas of the campus 24 hours a day, 7 days a week.

-- SUA operates 64 video cameras strategically placed around the campus to monitor building entrances and major thoroughfares. - Campus perimeters, walkways and parking lots are well-monitored and illuminated. - Parking lots contain 40 code blue emergency stations instantly alerting Security in case of trouble.
+- Public Safety staff covers all areas of the campus 24 hours a day, 7 days a week. - SUA operates 120 video cameras strategically placed around the campus to monitor building entrances and major thoroughfares. - Parking lots contain 40 code blue emergency stations instantly alerting Public Safety in case of trouble.
 The stations are also monitored by video camera.